 CDTFA was served on October 23, 2020.
 CDTFA filed a Motion to Transfer Venue on November 23, 2020; the hearing on this motion is scheduled for January 6, 2021.
 Plaintiff served Defendants with an opposition to Defendants' Motion to Transfer Venue to Los Angeles County Superior Court on December 21, 2020.
 On December 29, 2020, CDTFA filed a reply brief in support of its Motion to Transfer Venue to Los Angeles County Superior Court.
+On January 6, 2021, the Court took CDTFA's Motion to Transfer Venue from Kern County to Los Angeles County Superior Court under submission.
+On January 20, 2021, the Trial Court denied CDTFA's Motion to Transfer Venue, concluding that the gravamen of this case is Plaintiff's request for return of seized property and thus sounds in mandamus, as opposed to a claim for refund under Section 30403 of the Revenue and Tax Code as urged by CDTFA.
+CDTFA's response to the Complaint is due on February 1, 2021.

-Special Taxes LITIGATION ROSTER DECEMBER 2020
+Special Taxes LITIGATION ROSTER JANUARY 2021